smudge/decks/railsconf-2021.md

 - instead, we are are concerned with the outliers.
 - errors that may _seem_ very unlikely, but that happen anyways.
 - They _might_ happen, but simply haven't happened _yet._
 - And that leads us to another realization.
-The _second step_ towards writing resilient code.

 ---